 “Therapy is such a big part of self-care,” she says.
 “When we suffer from chronic illness, we need our experience to be seen, accepted without judgement, and to experience feeling valued as a person.
 Most people in our day to day life who do not experience chronic pain cannot realistically offer these things.
 It is not their fault; they have no frame of reference.
 When we experience validation, we can then begin the process of healing.
 By that I don’t mean being ‘cured,’ I mean we can begin to look for moments of joy, laughter, and gratitude.”

 Therapy can also help you manage any anxiety and depression that may arise.
 It is not uncommon for someone with chronic pain to experience these things.
-Therapy just helps you keep ahead of it and manage it when it gets bad.
+Therapy can help you keep ahead of it and manage it when it gets bad.

 You can ask your doctor to recommend a counselor or refer you to one.
 You can also check this list to find a therapist for chronic pain in your area.